 117.15(3) Preference to targeted small businesses.
-Agencies shall search the TSB directory on the Iowa economic development authority's website and may purchase a good or service directly from the TSB source if the cost is equal to or less than the spending limit set forth in Iowa Code section 8A.311(10).
+Agencies shall search the TSB directory on the Iowa economic development authority's website and may purchase a good or service directly from the TSB source if the cost is equal to or less than the spending limit set forth in paragraph 117.5(2)"a."
 Agencies shall comply with the TSB notification requirements in subrule 117.8(2).